Regulators Urged To Tighten Rules, Prevent Truck Accidents

 One of the technologies that could be implemented to help boost trucking safety is the use of sensors, which could alert drivers whenever they are close to striking others from behind. the same sensors could help to alert truck drivers whenever vehicles change lanes as well.

 Experts claim that, too often, drivers are simply succumbing to fatigue.
-Drowsy driving has been responsible for several personal injury and deadly truck accidents.
+Drowsy driving has been responsible for several Personal injury pasadena and deadly truck accidents.
 Trucking companies should tackle the issue, the safety board recommended, and regulators should make sure they are implementing plans that better manage fatigue.
 Experts claim that screening drivers for sleep disorders should also help to prevent accidents.

 Hopefully, regulators and trucking companies are able to work together to find a better way to manage safety technologies, implement better standards, and make sure that drivers are rested when they sit behind the wheel.